mcinglis/c-style/readme.md

 }
 ```

-The other case to use pointer parameters is if the function *needs* nullity (poor man's [Maybe](http://learnyouahaskell.com/making-our-own-types-and-typeclasses)).
+The other case to use pointer arguments is if the function *needs* nullity (poor man's [Maybe](http://learnyouahaskell.com/making-our-own-types-and-typeclasses)).
 If so, **use const to signal that the pointer is not for modification**.

 ``` c
 // Good: `NULL` represents an empty list, and list is a pointer-to-const